anderssv/the-example/doc/test-setup.md

 ---

 Tests should be easy to set up and write.
+And implementing the actual features should be the focus.
+So by using some techniques, it is possible to ease writing and maintenance.
 Luckily,
-some of the elements that make tests easy to set up is also techniques that make tests easier to maintain as well.
+some of the elements that make tests easy to set up are also techniques that make tests easier to maintain.

-When I write tests, there are usually a few techniques that I use.
-Some of them require a bit of investment at first, but when you get to something like test five and beyond, it really starts to pay off.
+Test data set up has to be:
+- Fast to use.
+Writing new tests should be fast and let you focus on making the features you need.
+- Resilient to unrelated changes.
+When the system changes, tests that do not test relevant features should not be affected.
+If all tests set up data independently, all tests will have to be updated when prerequisites change.

-The main techniques are:
+The most important techniques I use are:
 - [Object Mother or similar patterns](https://martinfowler.com/bliki/ObjectMother.html) to set up test data in a way that is quick, but also isolates the individual tests against irrelevant changes in the domain and system.
 This is the main focus of this part.
 - [Test Doubles, usually Fakes](fakes.md) to ease setup and also isolate individual tests from irrelevant changes in the system.
 - [Testing Through The Domain](tttd.md) to make writing tests more aligned with the domain, more "natural" and easier to maintain.

+# Object mother and more in Kotlin

+I think Kotlin has some really nice features that helps in this regard.
+When it comes to set up test data it is important:
+- It has a logical location.
+If not, people will duplicate set up in many places.
+- Standardized, but flexible.
+Easy to get the standard, modify easily for the common cases, and simple to isolate for corner cases.

 # The main parts of a set-up